 Going to the Gym in Chiang Mai

-In Venice, you can go to a number of Gyms that sell passes ranging from a day to a week and a month.
+In Chiang Mai, you can go to a number of Gyms that sell passes ranging from a day to a week and a month.
 Day passes start at 16 euros a day while a week pass costs 45 euros.
-You can find a list of Gyms in Venice at the Trainaway fit website
+You can find a list of Gyms in Chiang Mai on the Trainaway Fit website

-book your family fun bike tour in Chaing Mai today
+Book your family fun bike tour in Chiang Mai today

 Day trips from Chiang Mai for teenagers

-For Thailand there are four associated plug types, types A, B and C. Plug type A is the plug which has two flat parallel pins, plug type B has two flat parallel pins and a grounding pin and plug type C has two round pins.
-Buy your c-tye adaptor here.
+For Thailand, there are four associated plug types, types A, B and C. Plug type A is the plug that has two flat parallel pins, plug type B has two flat parallel pins and a grounding pin and plug type C has two round pins.
+Buy your C-type adaptor here.